Finxnz/Finxnz/README.md

 Currently focused on developing and contributing to SpaceBlocks – an exciting minecraft citybuild server.

 ## 🌍 About Me
-From Germany 🇩🇪 | Always learning and experimenting with new technologies Reach out to me on discord: finxnzberxter
+From Germany 🇩🇪 | Always learning and experimenting CURRENTLY learning Java.
+Reach out to me on discord: finxnzberxter